-How can universities invest in tech whilst balancing budgets?24th October 2019
+How can universities invest in tech whilst balancing budgets?17th February 2020

-As we come towards the close of another year, the perennial question of how to deliver value for money whilst balancing budgets arises once more.
-Universities in the UK are already reported to be seeing a fall in their share of funding from the European Union Horizon 2020 project – even before the technicalities of Brexit have been ironed out.
-With this financial woe, it is essential that institutions become profitable in as many ways as possible.
-Research is undoubtedly a major contributor to the bottom line of our universities.
-A focus on student enrolment and retention can also boost balance sheets – and in fact, must be nurtured.
+Although this is positive, it is essential that institutions become profitable in as many ways as possible.
+Research is undoubtedly a major contributor to the bottom line of our universities but a focus on student enrolment and retention can also boost balance sheets – and in fact, must be nurtured.

-Technology is a key requirement in delivering efficiencies and gains that universities need to engage in a much deeper – and ultimately more profitable – level with students.
-A digital campus environment is being adopted in many of the UK’s institutions to a greater or lesser extent to help with these challenges.
+Technology is a key requirement in delivering the efficiencies and gains that universities need to engage in a much deeper – and ultimately more profitable – level with students.
+A digital campus environment is being adopted in various ways across many European institutions to help with these challenges.
 However, there is still the belief that building a digital campus is less expensive than buying it ‘off-the-shelf’.
 What isn’t taken into account is the fact that many universities simply don’t have the resources to deploy a project of such scale.
 Typical implementation times are around 12 months when the project is in-house.
 By contrast, a solution such as myday can be implemented in as little as 6-8 weeks and further personalisation of the platform can be created by in-house architects if required.
 The roadmap is laid out and easily followed, evolved or scaled and costs are kept to a minimum in terms of timekeeping in-house teams focus on the business as usual tasks.

-The perception that technology is expensive takes a long time to implement and is fraught with risks is simply unfounded, especially when weighed against the dangers of not digitising.
+The perceptions that technology is expensive takes a long time to implement and is fraught with risks are simply unfounded.
+Especially when weighed against the dangers of not digitising.
 Millennial students expect their universities to deliver resources and services to them in the way they consume all other services in life – digitally.
 Not doing so could, in fact, cost that institution dearly.
 There are countless examples of retailers on the high street who failed to digitise fast enough and are now brands of yesteryear– Blockbuster, HMV, Woolworths to name a few.
 The advantages of a digital campus far outweigh the costs and are necessary for student engagement and retention and impact the bottom line positively.
-It’s a balancing act – ignore it at your peril.

 Want to learn more about how can invest in technology whilst still balancing budgets?